Links on SoundGuys may earn us a commission. Learn more.

 Lows, mids, and highs

-The Punch Brother’s song Julep relies heavily on Paul Kowart’s bass playing which masks resonances emanating from the mandolin.
+The Punch Brother’s song Julep relies heavily on Paul Kowart’s bass playing which masks the mandolin.
 This isn’t supposed to happen; no, when I listened with the AKG K371 headset, I heard these instrumental parts distinctly from one another.

 Male vocals, vocalist Chris Thile in particular, sound very good though.
 Jump ahead to 3:44, as Thile resumes singing with the line, “You were just a girl that I should meet.”
 This is when the song is at its most raucous but Thile remains clear even as he hits a higher note with the word, “beautiful.”

-Can I use the microphone for phone calls?
+Can you use the Klipsch S1 True Wireless for phone calls?

 Klipsch S1 True Wireless microphone demo: